 - Profiles: create or edit profiles to have your preferred servers one tap away

-- Settings: your account information and the VPN Kill Switch are on this screen
+- Settings: your account information and the Always-on VPN security option are on this screen

 ProtonVPN iOS for Netflix